adobe/aepsdk-core-ios/README.md

 Enter the URL for the AEPCore package repository: `https://github.com/adobe/aepsdk-core-ios.git`.

-When prompted, make sure you change the branch to `main`. (in the future we will reference specific tags/versions instead)
+When prompted, make sure you change the branch to `main`.
+(Once the repo is public, we will reference specific tags/versions instead of a branch)

 Alternatively, if your project has a `Package.swift` file, you can add AEPCore directly to your dependencies: